Restaurants, country pubs and dining in Sussex

 Our most popular Sussex restaurants and food pubs include;

 Stanmer House, Stanmer Park – A beautiful 18th Century Grade 1 Listed Country house set in acres of stunning woodland and parkland in the heart of Sussex, nestled between the sea and the South Downs just 10 minutes from Brighton.
 Ideal for breakfast, tea and cakes, lunches, dinner, a place to enjoy a pint and a great option for the family.
+A great venue also for private dining, business functions and weddings.
+Comes with stunning gardens.

 The Jolly Sportsman – Situated on a quiet, no-through lane in rural East Chiltington, Sussex by the South Downs, 20 mins from Brighton.
 Since 1998 it has been run by Bruce Wass who was the Chef / Proprietor of the highly acclaimed Thackerays House restaurant in Tunbridge Wells.
 They aim to serve good reliably sourced food in a relaxed setting where you can enjoy a bar snack and a pint of local ale or a three course meal with fine wine from our their extensive list.
 Go on try it, you wont be disappointed!